0

 Occupations and Workforce

-Mount Erie is a blue-collar town, with 46.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mount Erie, you'll notice that it is more blue-collar than most other communities in America.
+46.88% of Mount Erie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Erie is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Mount Erie who work in office and administrative support (20.31%), management occupations (7.81%), and maintenance occupations (6.25%).

 Setting & Lifestyle

-Mount Erie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mount Erie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mount Erie has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mount Erie has few renters and college students.
 But the biggest reason it is quieter in Mount Erie than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mount Erie may be for you.